Pasquale-Buonocore/Pasquale-Buonocore/README.md

 Little by little the repo will become a reference full of examples and documentation for:
 - Matlab Simulink Stateflow and best practices to follow when programming according to a model based design approach.
 - Documentation and examples with python and its libraries such as Kivy, pillow, beautifoulSoup, mysqllite3, Mongodb.
 - Documentation and examples with C/C++ and its libraries.
-I would love to focus on ROS and UE5 (robotics), let's see what I will be able to do!
+I would love to focus on ROS, UE5 and robotics!
 - Documentation and examples with Rust.
 I will try to write Smart Contract on rust developed chains: Elrond, Near Protocol, Solana ect.

 ## :man_technologist: Social